-How we handle your homeowners or condominium association in Centreville
+How we deal with your homeowners or condominium association in Centreville

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a useful reference for property owners in Centreville
+a useful archive for property owners in Centreville

-- Before you lease out your rental property in Centreville
+- Before you rent out your rental in Centreville

 - Collections and evictions